MichalOpoka/ecfr/cfr/title-45-Public-Welfare/subtitle-A-Department-Health-Human-Services/subchapter-D-Health-Information-Technology/part-170-Health-Information-Technology-Standards-Implementation-Specifications-Certification-Criteria-Certification-Programs-Health-Information-Technology/subpart-C-Certification-Criteria-Health-Information-Technology/section-170.315.md

 (*iii*) The information for corrected reports as specified in 42 CFR 493.1291(k)(2).

-(*5*) Diagnostic image report(s).
+(*7*) Diagnostic image report(s).

 (B) *Download.* (*1*) Patients (and their authorized representatives) must be able to use technology to download an ambulatory summary or inpatient summary (as applicable to the health IT setting for which certification is requested) in the following formats:

 (*i*) Human readable format; and

-(*ii*) The format specified in accordance to the standard specified in § 170.205(a)(4) following the CCD document template.
+(*ii*) The format specified in accordance to the standard specified in § 170.205(a)(4) and (5) following the CCD document template.

-(*2*) When downloaded according to the standard specified in § 170.205(a)(4) following the CCD document template, the ambulatory summary or inpatient summary must include, at a minimum, the following data (which, for the human readable version, should be in their English representation if they associate with a vocabulary/code set):
+(*2*) When downloaded according to the standard specified in § 170.205(a)(4) and (5) following the CCD document template, the ambulatory summary or inpatient summary must include, at a minimum, the following data (which, for the human readable version, should be in their English representation if they associate with a vocabulary/code set):

 (*i*) *Ambulatory setting only.* All of the data specified in paragraph (e)(1)(i)(A)(*1*), (*2*), (*4*), and (*5*) of this section.